Project

 Add keyword arguments to the Plugin API and switch some attributes to properties

-Added by bmbouter almost 7 years ago.
-Updated over 4 years ago.
+Added by bmbouter over 7 years ago.
+Updated about 5 years ago.

 Status: